Chapter Two

 (From draft 7, 4/7/2025)

-Fable pressed her forehead against the cool glass of her family's golden sedan and watched as the world rushed by her.
-The seat next to her in the back was loaded with duffle bags, a few boxes holding most of her family's belongings, and her backpack.
-The rest of it was in the trunk.
+Fable pressed her forehead against the cool glass of her family's golden sedan, watching as the world rushed by her.
+The seat next to her was loaded with duffle bags, a few boxes holding most of her family's belongings, and her backpack.
+The rest of it was in the small trunk.

-That night, two years ago, had changed everything.
+That night, three years ago, had changed everything.
 Her family had left, taking only the essentials and buying the rest at second-hand shops.
-They stayed night after night in dank motels until her father purchased a new car.
-Still, they moved often, staying at motels, hotels, bed-and-breakfasts, hostles, and anywhere that took cash.
+Her father traded in the old truck for a rusted small sedan, then an old SUV, then a minivan, and so forth until they eventually had this car.
+They stayed night after night in dank motels, cheap hotels, bed-and-breakfasts, or anywhere that would take cash and not ask questions.
 During the warmer months, they camped, which her father preferred.
-He was more relaxed out in the woods.
+He was more relaxed in the woods.

 It was a different life.
 A strange life… Without Uncle Peter.

-Mary and Gavin tried to fill in the hole left by Peter, but they weren’t as fun and playful as he had been.
-They didn’t buy her extra large ice cream cones or make funny faces on roller coasters, so the camera saw that instead of a screaming face.
-They didn’t tell her silly spooky stories before bed that made her giggle when he did all the faces.
-They were not boring; they were fun too, but they were… different.
+Mary and Gavin tried to fill the hole left by Peter, but they weren’t as fun and playful as he had been.
+They didn’t buy her extra-large ice cream cones or make funny faces on roller coasters, so the camera saw that instead of a screaming face.
+They didn’t tell her silly, spooky stories before bed that made her giggle when he did all the voices.
+They were not boring; they were fun too, but they were just… different.

 Fable scowled.
 When she was younger, she loved bugs.
 Fable devoured books about them, learning everything she could.
-She adored the nickname when she was a kid, but now?
-Now, she had outgrown it.
+She loved the nickname when she was a kid, but now?
+Now, at fourteen, she had throughly outgrown it.

 “Get me some cookies—how do you call them?”